 - Grounding techniques: When feeling overwhelmed or disassociated, grounding methods like the “5-4-3-2-1” technique can help reconnect with the present.
 Identify five things you can see, four you can touch, three you can hear, two you can smell, and one you can taste.

 - Mindfulness and meditation: This involves focusing one’s mind to achieve mental clarity.
 Dedicate a few minutes each day to observe your thoughts without judgment.
-You can use guided meditation apps or simply focus on your breathing.

 Depression coping skills exercises